Peter Tasiri

 Peter Tasiri Azongo is a Ghanaian soldier and politician.
 He was a member of the Armed Forces Revolutionary Council (AFRC) which ruled Ghana for a few months in 1979.

 Career

-Tasiri was with the Fifth Infantry Battalion at the time of the 4 June 1979 coup and became a member of government.
+Tasiri was with the Fifth Infantry Battalion at the time of the 4 June 1979 coup and became a member of the government.

 June 4 revolution and AFRC

 Tasiri is reported to be one of the key persons who initiated the action of 4 June 1979 which overthrew the Supreme Military Council (SMC) military government led by Lt.
 General Fred Akuffo.
 He was a member of the Free Africa Movement which was led by Major Boakye-Djan.
 They had been under suspicion and Baah Achamfuor whom they had recruited was actually arrested on 3 June 1979.

 Tasiri disclosed that he was in charge of discipline as a member of the AFRC.
 He stated that the destruction of the Makola Market during the AFRC rule was to help arrest indiscipline among the market women.